muyangren907/flask_tg/readthedocs/quick-references/objects-reference.rst

 Button
 ======

-The `Button <wuyusile.tl.custom.button.Button>` class is used when you login as a bot account to send messages with reply markup, such as inline buttons or custom keyboards.
+The `Button <flask.tl.custom.button.Button>` class is used when you login as a bot account to send messages with reply markup, such as inline buttons or custom keyboards.

 These are the static methods you can use to create instances of the markup:

-.. currentmodule:: wuyusile.tl.custom.button.Button
+.. currentmodule:: flask.tl.custom.button.Button

 .. autosummary::
     :nosignatures: